You need to keep an eye on your health and have regular check-ups if you have type 2 diabetes because it can lead to:

 - pain or tingling

-- numb feet
+- numb toes and feet

 Your feet should also be checked every year by your GP, diabetes nurse or podiatrist.

 Sores or infections that are not treated early can lead to gangrene.